 For each community, a Steering Committee is established.
-The make up of the committee is concerned citizens, community leaders, school personnel, PTO members, and interested parents.
+The makeup of the committee is concerned citizens, community leaders, school personnel, PTO members, and interested parents.
 The first responsibility of this committee is to oversee the program within their community.
-These responsibilities include; ordering the food for the backpacks on a monthly basis, obtaining and scheduling adult and students volunteers to pack the backpacks and overseeing the packing process.
-The chairperson of this committee is the liaison with the School District, Blessings in a Backpack- Michigan Advisory Board and the fiscal sponsor.
+These responsibilities include; inventoring the food for the backpacks on a monthly basis, obtaining and scheduling adult and students volunteers to pack the backpacks and overseeing the packing process.
+The chairperson of this committee is the liaison with the School District, Blessings in a Backpack- Michigan (BIAB-MI) Advisors and the fiscal sponsor.

-The purpose of the Michigan Advisory Board is to promote the Blessings in a Backpack program throughout the State of Michigan.
-This Advisory Board will interface with the Steering Committee established to run the program for your community.
+The purpose of the Michigan Advisors is to promote the Blessings in a Backpack program throughout the State of Michigan.
+These Advisors will interface with the Steering Committee established to run the program for your community.
 This will facilitate each program having access to information from the National Program including updated promotional and operational literature.
-The Michigan Advisory Board will also be in contact with other established programs within the State so that there is a sharing of ideas and solutions to concerns.
-The Board will also be developing partnership with organizations and corporations who would like to support this program on a State level and the program as a whole.
+The Michigan Advisors will also be in contact with other established programs within the State so that there is a sharing of ideas and solutions to concerns.
+The BIAB_MI will also develop partnerships with organizations and corporations who would like to support this program on a State level and the program as a whole.

 Meijer Grocery Store has agreed to partner with this program using area stores to provide the food supplies at deep discounts for the backpacks.
-When a program begins in a local school district, if Meijer has a store in close proximity to the school, they are asked to partner with that program.
-Meijer has been instrumental in working with the Michigan Advisory Board to develop a varied menu within the project budget.
+When a program begins in a local community, if Meijer has a store in close proximity they are asked to partner with the program.
+Meijer has been instrumental in working with the Michigan Advisors to develop a varied menu within the project budget.

 Community Foundations are unique because they have the ability to raise endowed funds that are then invested and subsequently used toward grants to fund organizations, promote educational opportunities, assist with human services and maintain a strong community.
 They are a perfect vehicle to partner with this program.

-Initial a general fund is established that pays for the monthly expenses of food purchased for the program.
-A separate account is established for each community so that funds for that community are entirely separate and accountable.
+Initially a –donor advised fund is established that pays for the monthly expenses for the program. n account is maintained for each community so the funds raised for each community are entirely separate and accountable.
 All donations that are received are deposited into this account.

 A stable long-term funding source is needed to fund this program.
 The Foundation’s recommendation is to develop and manage a designated endowment fund for each community as this funding source.
 This ensures that the funding will be in place for all future years.